OctaviusLeo/ECE-480-Team-12-TI-EMG-AWS/README.md

 Errors: After "Project" -> "Build All", check "Project" -> "Properties" -> "Arm Linker" look over all options Also check: "Run" -> "Debug Properties" -> lookover all 4 windows.
+For this MCU, if a file has too much code in it, the debugging will NOT work.
+You must create more files and reference those (#include) to that main file in order for the MCU to process it.

 ---
 Repository Structure